LordNature/vip-html5-player/README.md

 fork of [this repository](https://github.com/fpgaminer/vip-html5-player)

+## Version 2.0.0
+This version is a rewrite to accommodate the new vipvgm JSON rosters.
+It also heavily refactors the code.
+The URI schema has change from include the creator and title to the new ID schema from vipvgm.
+Since some playlists lack this ID, it is set to the index of the song (which could cause issues in the future).
+It supports the old legacy WAP and CPP playlists as well!
+Its considered a major revision due to the URI schema changing so much.

 ## Version 1.0.0
 This version is a rewrite of the original HTML5 replacement player by fpgaminer.
 The rewrite uses native Javascript instead of jQuery and removes the opinionated